PickNikRobotics/deep_grasp_demo/README.md

 This repository contains several demos for constructing a pick and place pipeline using deep learning methods for the grasp generation stage within the MoveIt Task Constructor.

-The packages where developed and tested on Ubuntu 18.04 running ROS Melodic.
+The packages were developed and tested on Ubuntu 18.04 running ROS Melodic.

 ## Packages